chyzwar/modern-stack/Readme.md

 ### Testing

 Unit testing is provided by Jest.
 There few test examples (not enough).
-For API test there are an example of testing leveraging fastify[http injection](https://github.com/fastify/fastify/blob/master/docs/Testing.md)
+For API test there are an example of testing leveraging fastify [http injection](https://github.com/fastify/fastify/blob/master/docs/Testing.md)

 - [Jest](https://github.com/facebook/jest)